jorzel/hashnode/ckyx24uz601rw3rs12l3p03h5.md

 > - GIN indexes are two-to-three times larger than GiST indexes

 ## Conclusion
 I hope this will be helpful for you.
-Python code to create db, insert records and integration with SQLAlchemy can be found [here](https://github.com/jorzel/postgres-full-text-search).
+Python code to create db, insert records and provide integration with SQLAlchemy can be found [here](https://github.com/jorzel/postgres-full-text-search).
 Thanks!

 ## Inspiration and help
 - https://about.gitlab.com/blog/2016/03/18/fast-search-using-postgresql-trigram-indexes/